anupal01/TravixTest/README.md

 # TravixTest
- This is a single repo with implementation to read from gcs and publish into pubsub,it also has the implementation to read from by join two files transaction.json and locations.json to create a new structure and insert into bigquery from pubsub.
+ This is a single repo with implementation to read from gcs and publish into pubsub, it also has the implementation to join two files namely: "transaction.json" and "locations.json", to create a new structure and insert into pubsub.
 The repo also contains the python implemantation to read from pubsub and push to bigquery.

  Use cases:

- 1.Read from gcs and pusblish to PubSub.
-Below are the scripts and driver.
+ 1. Read from gcs and publish to PubSub.
+Below are the scripts and configs:

     PublisherApp.py -- main script

-    PublisherConfigAirport-location.yaml --Config file specifying the bucket location, filename, and the PubSub topic to push this data.
-This is the config to push the Location master data.

-    PublisherConfigFlight-Itinerary.yaml --Config file specifying the bucket location, filename, and the PubSub topic to push this data.
-This is the config to push the Flight transaction data.
+    This is the config to push the Location master data and Flight transaction data respectively:

+    PublisherConfigAirport-location.yaml

+    PublisherConfigFlight-Itinerary.yaml

-2.Read the location master and flight transaction detail file from GCS.
+2. Read the location master and flight transaction detail file from GCS.
 It does the below transformation on the data.

     Load the location master to a panda dataframe

-    Load the flight transaction, split the itinerary and drive the country and region for each airport, per transaction.The derived element is added back to the main transaction under the tags: Trip_type and CountryList
+    Load the flight transaction, split the itinerary and derive the country and region for each airport, per transaction.
+The derived element is added back to the main transaction under the tags: Trip_type and CountryList

     Trip_type : can be either International or Domestic.